Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-cloud-apis/discovery-querying.md

 You can run ad-hoc queries directly in the [GraphQL API explorer](https://metadata.cloud.getdbt.com/graphql) and use the document explorer on the left-hand side to see all possible nodes and fields.

-Refer to the [Apollo explorer documentation](https://www.apollographql.com/docs/graphos/explorer/explorer) for setup and authorization info for GraphQL.
+Refer to the [Apollo explorer documentation](https://www.apollographql.com/docs/graphos/explorer/explorer) for setup and authorization information for GraphQL.

 1. Access the [GraphQL API explorer](https://metadata.cloud.getdbt.com/graphql) and select fields you want to query.